HBTGmbH/xml-to-udl/README.md

 Replace **<YOUR_STUDIO_EXPORT>** with the filename of your export file and execute the following command in this directory.

-If your project depends on web applications included in IRIS, you can include theire configuration settings so that the converter will take them into account during the conversion process.
-To do so, [export the webapp configuration](https://docs.intersystems.com/iris20233/csp/documatic/%25CSP.Documatic.cls?LIBRARY=%25SYS&CLASSNAME=Security.Applications#Export) and place the xml-files into a separate folder, like ``./webapps/``.
+If your project depends on web applications that are included in IRIS, you can include their configuration settings so that the converter takes them into account during the conversion process.
+To do this, [export the webapp configuration](https://docs.intersystems.com/iris20233/csp/documatic/%25CSP.Documatic.cls?LIBRARY=%25SYS&CLASSNAME=Security.Applications#Export) and save the xml-files in a separate folder, e.g. ``./webapps/``.

 On Windows:
 ```